PhoenixTales/phoenix-docs/lore/gods.md

 > "But who acts unrighteous and against the will of the gods, he I shall punish."

-This characterises Beliar as the god of justice and the death.
+This characterises Beliar as the god of execution (of justice) and death.
 He is a dark god, not an evil god.
 And that is how Mike had conceptualised him.

 ### Creation Myth